 This course introduces students to writing at the graduate level.
 Students learn to search, retrieve, evaluate and document sources and prepare papers using writing and citation styles expected in criminal justice graduate courses.
 Students are also introduced to critical thinking and problem-solving on current issues in the criminal justice system and required to complete writing assignments using these skills.
 Other Information: Note: Admission to Graduate Program or instructor's consent.

-CJS 610, Applied Graduate Research Methods in Criminal Justice, 3 credits
+CJS 615, Program and Policy Evaluation in the Criminal Justice System, 4 credits